ray5273/comentario/docs/content/kb/domain.en.md

 description: What is domain object
 tags:
     - domain
+seeAlso:
+    - comment
+    - comment-tree
+    - domain-page
+    - /configuration/embedding
 ---

-The concept of domain is central to Comentario, it is a basic building block of the comment engine.
+The concept of domain is central to Comentario: it is a basic building block.

 <!--more-->

-A **domain** binds comments to a website, providing all necessary website [configuration](/configuration/frontend/domain).
+A **domain** links comments to a website, providing all necessary website [configuration](/configuration/frontend/domain).

 ## Host